Agilatech/lynxari-timer-application/README.md

 ### Configuration
 The _config.json_ file defines an array of requests to be scheduled.
-Each request fully defines the event to be carried out and the schedule to be followed. the three main elements of a request are the class, the command, and the schedule.
+Each request fully defines the event to be carried out and the schedule to be followed.
+The three main elements of a request are the class, the command, and the schedule.

 **class** : Must be one of **shell | transition** The 'shell' class is used to trigger an operating system call, such as a program or a shell script.
-The 'transition' class is used to trigger a device transition.
+The 'transition' class is used to trigger a platform device transition.

 **command** : The command is a JSON object which defines the actual instruction to be carried out.
 It may contain these fields:
 * **execute** : In a transition class, it is the device transition name.
 In shell class it is the shell program name itself.